justbetter/magento2-akeneo-bundle/README.md

 You can run this from the command line using `bin/magento metric:import`

 It is also automatically run after the attribute import

+## Family - Not Visible Individually
+If you need all products of a certain families to be set to not visible individually you can select those families.
+After each import this will run and set products to not visible.

+You can also run this from the command line using `bin/magento set:notvisible`

 ## Ideas, bugs or suggestions?
 Would be awesome if you can submit an [issue](https://github.com/justbetter/magento2-akeneo-bundle/issues) or for kudos create a [pull request](https://github.com/justbetter/magento2-akeneo-bundle/pulls).